TOP

 Updating the design

-Based on the insights from usability testing, I implemented several updates that were immediately feasible and impactful.
-These changes will be reassessed in the next round of testing to evaluate their effectiveness.
+Based on the usability testing insights, I implemented several updates that were immediately feasible and likely to improve clarity, scannability, and task completion.

 Outcome